Single-particle versus many-body phase coherence in an interacting Fermi gas: Time of flight

 The momentum distribution for fermions on a lattice at $\Omega/\Omega_0 = 0$ is expected to show a peak in the center $k_x = k_y = 0$, that disappears for large values of flux \cite{PhysRevLett.95.063201}.

-In order to observe a collapse of the momentum distribution for $k_x = k_y = 0$, we have to excite all the energy levels of the Fermi sphere until $n=0$ and correspondingly $J_0(k_x,k_y)$ are excluded from the summation in Eq.(\ref{tof}).
+In order to observe the vanishing of the momentum distribution for $k_x = k_y = 0$, we have to excite all the energy levels of the Fermi sphere until $n=0$ and correspondingly $J_0(k_x,k_y)$ are excluded from the summation in Eq.(\ref{tof}).
 This is achieved after a shift in the energy levels equal to the half of the size of the Fermi sphere, as we show in Fig.\ref{Fig_tof} for $N=4$ particles.